bjellesma/raiderio-data/README.md

 # Raiderio Data

 ## Overview

-**Raiderio Data** is a project designed to harness the power of serverless technology to ingest and analyze mythic plus scores from top World of Warcraft mythic plus players over the years.
-This solution leverages the [Raider.io API](https://raider.io/api) to extract data, which is then processed using AWS services to provide insights into player rankings across various percentiles.
+**Raiderio Data** leverages serverless technology to systematically ingest and analyze World of Warcraft mythic plus scores from top players over the years.
+Utilizing the [Raider.io API](https://raider.io/api) and AWS services, this project delivers key insights into player rankings across various percentiles.

 This project was constructed following the principles outlined in [David Freitag's Build Your First Serverless Data Engineering Project](https://maven.com/david-freitag/first-serverless-de-project), focusing on practical, hands-on application of data engineering techniques in a serverless environment.